Manga and Anime Culture in Japan: It’s Everywhere!

 Here’s a question.
 Who do you think is the target audience of this mural in Tokyo’s Asakusa District?

-Foreigners familiar with these classic anime characters and anime culture?
-Or Japanese adults with fond memories of the hours before the TV, cheering for these heroes as they battle for love and justice?
+Foreigners familiar with these classic anime characters?
+Or Japanese adults with fond memories of the hours before a TV, cheering for these heroes as they battle for love and justice?

 11. The World’s Smartest Boy Detective

 So far, I’ve avoided mention of famous Otaku i.e. geek haunts like Akihabara.
 Coming to the end of this write-up, I guess it’s only appropriate of me to include at least one mention.
 Allow me to say, one hour in any of these Otaku strongholds will give you a crystal clear idea of how popular manga and anime are within Japan.
 How thriving related industries are too.